till-tietz/CausalQueriesTools/README.md

 [![Lifecycle:Experimental](https://img.shields.io/badge/Lifecycle-Experimental-339999)](Redirect-URL)
 <!-- badges: end -->

-`CausalQueriesTools` is currently in development, very much experimental.
+`CausalQueriesTools` is currently under development and very much experimental.
 It is intended to be a companion package to `CausalQueries`, implementing optimized core `CausalQueries` methods to make, update and query very large causal models.